-Two Olympic hockey players from the UK have made history as they’re believed to be the first married same-sex couple to jointly win gold medals at the Olympic Games.
+Two Olympic hockey players from the UK made history at the Rio Olympics.
+Kate and Helen Richardson-Walsh became the first married same-sex couple to jointly win gold medals at the Olympic Games.

-The pair were already the first same-sex married couple to compete at the Olympics.
-They began to date in 2008 after the Beijing Olympics and got married three years ago.
+Kate and Helen already achieved another first.
+The first same-sex couple to win gold are also the first same-sex married couple to compete at the Olympics.
+They began to date in 2008 following the Beijing Olympics and married three years ago.

-“To win a gold medal is a dream come true— to win it standing next to my wife is really special,” Helen told the BBC.
+“To win a gold medal is a dream come true.
+To win it standing next to my wife is really special.”

 Kate Richardson-Walsh told the BBC before the Games: “The best thing is the reaction we’ve had from the public in that we’ve helped people feel more confident in themselves.”

-“People feel it’s OK to come out as bisexual or gay or lesbian—that’s been the best thing for me,” she said.
+“People feel it’s OK to come out as bisexual or gay or lesbian.
+That’s been the best thing for me.”

-This year’s Rio Olympic Games have seen a reportedly record number of openly gay athletes competing.
-Brazilian rugby player Isadora Cerullo got engaged to her girlfriend on the field, and last week athlete Tom Bosworth proposed to his boyfriend on the beach in Rio.
+This year’s Rio Olympic Games sees a reportedly record number of openly gay athletes.
+Brazilian rugby player Isadora Cerullo became engaged to her girlfriend on the field, and last week athlete Tom Bosworth proposed to his boyfriend on the beach in Rio.